-The world is facing a number of complex global challenges or ‘wicked problems’.
-These global change drivers are defined as a long-term pattern or trend that could amplify existing or create new risks and vulnerabilities and/or alter the relationship between them.
-These include changes in the climate system as well as changes in any biophysical and human system such as urbanisation, deforestation, biodiversity loss and more recently the rise of pandemics.
+The world is facing a number of complex global challenges.
+These ‘wicked problems’ include changes in the climate system as well as changes in any biophysical and human system such as urbanisation, deforestation, biodiversity loss and more recently the rise of pandemics.